Communication & Education

 - Interviews and characterization of the project in the press with a focus on the C2C concept of the concerts.

-- Feedback and debriefing with all project participants to maximize learning.
+- Feedback and debriefings with all project partners to ensure the best possible learning effects.

 What can be improved?